piyushkandoriya/RISC-V-based-MYTH/README.md

 <img width="960" alt="image" src="https://github.com/piyushkandoriya/RISC-V-based-MYTH/assets/123488595/465e3c2b-0f05-4b44-a41a-12832ec1bc80">

 Here we can see the output is 45.

 So, conclusion is we can run the program in RISC_V also by just passing the value of interger by C-language.
 This is done by ABI(application binary interface) or (assembly function call).

+## <h2 id="header-2_3">Basic verification flow using iverilog</h2>
+### Lab to run C- program using RISC_V CPU